informalsystems/hermes/guide/src/documentation/configuration/configure-hermes.md

 ```

 The pull model of relaying is in contrast with Hermes' default push model, where IBC events are received
 over WebSocket.

-This mode should only be used in situations where Hermes misses events that it should
+> **Note:** This mode should only be used in situations where Hermes misses events that it should
-be receiving, such as when relaying for a CosmWasm-enabled blockchain which emits IBC events without the
+be receiving, such as when relaying for CosmWasm-enabled blockchains which emit IBC events without the
 `message` attribute.
 Without this attribute, the WebSocket is not able to catch these events to stream
 to Hermes, so the `/block_results` RPC endpoint must be used instead.